 Botany is the field of biology that studies plants.
 It covers many similar aspects as animal biology but with the obvious focus on plants.
-The act of studying plants, however, is far different to studying animals and is in many ways a lot easier.
+The act of studying plants, however, is far different from studying animals and is in many ways a lot easier.
 One considerable difference is the fact that plants don’t tend to move, so it often easier to locate and examine species in the wild, whereas an animal will often steer clear of human activity.

 Plants are important because almost all animal life depends on the supply of food through plant production, either by directly grazing on plants or feeding on other animals that live on a plant diet.
 By understanding how plants function, their structure, and their interactions with other species and the environment, we can make better decisions about the development and harvesting of plant produced resources such as food and wood.

 The total number of microscopic organisms or microbes presently on Earth far outweighs the sum of all animals and plants that have ever lived.
-In the human body alone there are more than one trillion virus cells, and combined with bacterial cells, they far outnumber our own cells within our bodies.
+In the human body alone there are more than one trillion virus cells and, combined with bacterial cells, they far outnumber our own cells within our bodies.

 Microbiology is a field of biology that studies microscopic organisms or microbes such as bacteria, archaea, and protists.
 This field of biology can be broken into sub-disciplines, often defined by certain microbes, for example, bacteriology is the study of bacteria and mycology is the study of fungi.